iden3/circom/mkdocs/docs/getting-started/proving-circuits.md

 ```
 -->

-First, we start a new powers of tau ceremony:
+First, we start a new "powers of tau" ceremony:

 ```text
 snarkjs powersoftau new bn128 12 pot12_0000.ptau -v